Cabinet Basics, Part 4: Today's Cabinetmaking Revolution

 The effect is that small local and regional custom cabinetmakers are able to price compete with the national factories.
 In fact, considering the enormous overhead of the major cabinet manufacturers, and the retail markup of the studios and lumber stores that sell them, local cabinetmakers are often less expensive.

 Using distributive manufacturing, local shops can duplicate the cost-lowering efficiency of large-scale manufacturing.
 The large factory has its door department; the small shop its door supplier.
-The large factory gets its drawer boxes form the drawer division; the small maker orders from a drawer box specialty company.
-Cabinet parts suppliers, like the national factories, order materials in bulk quantities at a substantial discount.
+The large factory gets its drawer boxes from the drawer section; the small maker orders from a drawer box specialty supplier.
+Cabinet parts suppliers, like the national factories, order materials in bulk quantities at a substantial discount and can then charge lower prices.

 So the competitive advantages of large-scale manufacturing and purchasing are no longer the exclusive preserve of the national companies.
 And every year the distributed manufacturing process gets a little more efficient.
 Relatively inefficient paper parts ordering is still the standard today, but increasingly cabinet parts are being ordered using actual CNC instructions sent electronically over the internet.